voku/session2db/README.md

 The library supports "flashdata" - session variable which will only be available for the next server request, and which will be automatically deleted afterwards.
 Typically used for informational or status messages (for example: "data has been successfully updated").

-Session2DB is was inspired by John Herren's code from the [Trick out your session handler](http://devzone.zend.com/413/trick-out-your-session-handler/) article and [Chris Shiflett](http://shiflett.org/articles/the-truth-about-sessions)'s articles about PHP sessions.
+Session2DB is was inspired by John Herren's code from the [Trick out your session handler](http://devzone.zend.com/413/trick-out-your-session-handler/) article and [Chris Shiflett](http://shiflett.org/articles/the-truth-about-sessions)'s articles about PHP sessions and based on [Zebra_Session](https://github.com/stefangabos/Zebra_Session).

 The code is heavily commented and generates no warnings/errors/notices when PHP's error reporting level is set to E_ALL.

-## Features

-- acts as a wrapper for PHP’s default session handling functions, but instead of storing session data in flat files it stores them in a database, providing better security and better performance

-- it is a drop-in and seamingless replacement for PHP’s default session handler: PHP sessions will be used in the same way as prior to using the library; you don’t need to change any existing code!

-- implements *row locks*, ensuring that data is correctly handled in scenarios with multiple concurrent AJAX requests

-- because session data is stored in a database, the library represents a solution for applications that are scaled across multiple web servers (using a load balancer or a round-robin DNS)

-- has comprehensive documentation

-- the code is heavily commented and generates no warnings/errors/notices when PHP’s error reporting level is set to E_ALL

 ## Requirements

-PHP 5.x or 7.x with the **mysqli extension** activated, MySQL 4.1.22+
+PHP 5.x or 7.x with the **mysqli extension** activated, MySQL 4.1.22+ (recommanded: **mysqlnd extension**)

 ## How to install